subha0319/AI-Driven-Personalized-Learning-and-Self-Assessment-Platform/README.md

 ## 📌 Overview

 This platform automates the creation of syllabus-aligned educational content and personalized assessments using AI.
 With a focus on scalability and performance, it streamlines the generation of learning materials and MCQs from textbook PDFs and curriculum documents.
-The system also provides performance evaluation, feedback, and remedial content suggestions.
+The system also provides performance evaluation, feedback, and remedial quizzes to improve users' performance.

 ## 📁 Project Directory Structure